-Dr. Neil Jacobson’s research uncovered the one thing you can do every day to keep your marriage alive: have a stress-reducing conversation.
-He found that after couples got into a groove, most of them relapsed—except for the couples who had a daily connection session.
+Dr. Neil Jacobson’s research discovered the one thing you can do every day to keep your marriage alive: have a stress-reducing conversation.
+He found that after couples got in a groove, most of them relapsed — except for the couples who had a daily connection session.
 Here’s how to do it:

 The goal of these conversations is for you and your husband to be heard.
 Don’t offer solutions, offer empathy.
 Nod your head to show you’re listening.
 Say things like, “I get it.”
 “Whew.”
 Or, “I hear you on that.”
 Marriage expert Dr. John Gottman says our credo during these talks should be: “When you are in pain, the world stops and I listen.”